zhangtimothy/CPRT-Release/README.md

 Hi!
 This is an application intended to help with creating, memorizing, and gradually expanding your opening repertoire.

-Check out this demo video:        LINK HERE
+Check out this demo video:        https://youtu.be/D4QOOAh4cYQ

-Here's an installation tutorial:  LINK HERE
+Here's an installation tutorial:  https://youtu.be/REz-Jdg4lo4

 Features:
 - Repertoires start empty, add only the lines that you want to learn